ntop/ntopng/doc/src/scripts/structure.rst

-.. _Plugin Structure:
+.. _Script Structure:

-Plugin Structure
+Script Structure
 ================

-The most complete example of plugin structure is the following
+The most complete example of script structure is the following

 .. code:: bash